protomaps/docs/basemaps/downloads.md

 ## Current Version

+The Version 3 Protomaps basemap daily build channel is available at [maps.protomaps.com/builds](https://maps.protomaps.com/builds).

+## Previous Version

-The current version is `protomaps-basemap-opensource-20230408.pmtiles`
+The version 2 basemap is `protomaps-basemap-opensource-20230408.pmtiles`

 You can download the planet archive at this link: